There is a deep ocean of Japanese comics, and all kinds of genres and stories exist, and in a trench somewhere is where the mangas of OP MCs lie.

 With just a thought, he can plant and grow anything.
 But, of course, he can cut anything, too: grasses, trees, a monster or two, and sometimes, even a mountain.

-This catchy isekai plot is already slated to broadcast in 2023, a testament to how good of an isekai Farming Life is.
+This attractive isekai storyline is already planned to air in 2023, a proof of how excellent of an isekai Farming Life is.

 11. LV999 Villager